Last updated on December 31st, 2022 at 12:08 pm

 In fact, the perfect workout will typically fall somewhere between 30-45 minutes.

-But this is ample time if you’re just focusing on the Big 3 and looking to lift as heavy as possible.
+This is ample time if you’re just focusing on the main compound movements and lift as heavy as possible.